 Danny Mason Highlands Challenge Sunday June 13th 2021

 This is an iconic bike ride founded 30 years ago by Danny Mason, whose name the event now carries.
-These days Ludlow Cycling Club organises the ride, and its famously friendly cake stops, to raise funds for Shropshire Wildlife Trust.
+These days Ludlow Cycling Club organises the ride, and its famously friendly cake stops.
 It is not a race: you ride at your own pace with whoever you wish to.

-This year, the event is a stunning all-Shropshire 68 mile route from Ludlow on Sunday June 13th.
+The event is a stunning all-Shropshire 68 mile route from Ludlow.
 With about 1,500 metres (5,000) feet of climbing and some challenging lanes in the remotest and wildest corners of Shropshire, to complete it you’ll need some strength, stamina, bike handling ability and not to be carrying too many excess kilograms!

-After costs, all event proceeds in 2021 will go to Shropshire Wildlife Trust, who do so much to look after the beauty and wildlife of the terrain the route goes through.
+After costs, all event proceeds go to Shropshire Wildlife Trust, who do so much to look after the beauty and wildlife of the terrain the route goes through.